d5thcode/d5thcode/README.md

 - 👋 Hi, I’m @d5thcode
-- 👀 I’m interested in backend and data analysis
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning data analysis
+- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on slack, telegram and discord
+- 💞️ I’m looking to collaborate on slack, telegram and LinkedIn
 - 📫 How to reach me twitter @Taiwoaniemeke

 <!---